oduameh/node-course/docs/Instructions/automating.md

 ## Building the script

-The first thing we need to do to automate the running of our node is to create a startup script.
+Create a start-up script to automate the running of the node:

 ```
 nano /home/n(x)/preview/scripts/node.sh
 ```

-Add the following to the `node.sh` shell script we just created.
+Add the following to the `node.sh` shell script:

 ```
 #!/bin/bash
 #
-# We will set a few variables to shorten our launch command
+# Set a few variables to shorten the launch command
-# Database Path
+# Database path
 DB=/home/n(x)/preview/db
-# Socket Path
+# Socket path
 SOCKET=/home/n(x)/preview/socket/node.socket
-# Configuration File
+# Configuration file
 CONFIG=/home/n(x)/preview/config/config.json
-# Topology File
+# Topology file
 TOPOLOGY=/home/n(x)/preview/config/topology.json
-# Host Address.
-We will set this to 'listen' for incoming connections
+# Host address - set to listen for incoming connections
 HOST=0.0.0.0
-# Please change <your port> to the port for either your block producing node or relay
+# Change <your port> to the port for either the block-producing node or relay
 PORT=1694
 #
 # Command to run the node